SciTools/iris/docs/src/further_topics/ugrid/partner_packages.rst

 ****************************
-Python is an easy to use language and has formed a very strong collaborative scientific community, which is why Iris is written in Python. *Performant* Python relies on calls down to C, which is ideal for structured grid work since they can be directly represented as NumPy arrays.
+Python is an easy to use language and has formed a very strong collaborative scientific community, which is why Iris is written in Python. *Performant* Python relies on calls down to low level languages like C, which is ideal for structured grid work since they can be directly represented as NumPy arrays.
 This is more difficult when working with unstructured meshes where extra steps are needed to determine data position (:ref:`see the data model detail <ugrid implications>`), and we need